abigailStev/energy_spectra/README.md

 ### energyspec.py
 Takes CCF amplitudes of a specific time bin and writes them to a file.
-Can make only a mean spectrum (of just the mean count rate per channel of interest), mean
-+ ccf for a phase-resolved spectrum, or only the ccf for a deviation of each phase-resolved spectrum from the mean spectrum.
+Can make only a mean spectrum (of just the mean count rate per channel of interest), mean+ccf for a phase-resolved spectrum, or only the ccf for a deviation of each phase-resolved spectrum from the mean spectrum.
 Units should be photon count rate.

 ### multifit_plots.py
 Reads the xspec log file to plot how the untied spectral parameters change with